6 Common Questions on Grant Applications and How to Answer Them

 What Will You Do If You Don't Receive Full Funding?

 This one’s tough.
 It kind of feels like a trick question: if you tell the funder you can still make your work without their support, why would you need them?
 Similarly, if you tell them you can’t make the work without them, they might lose faith in your ability to make it happen at all.
 So are you damned if you do, damned if you don’t?
 Not quite.
 But you do want to be thoughtful about your response.

 Show the funder that their support is essential, but also that you’re resilient and will find a way to make the work no matter what.
 Let them know other potential funding sources — you could throw a fundraising party, run a crowdfunding campaign, or seek more in-kind contributions to help make up the difference.

 Be careful of discussing ways you can cut back on your expenses — eliminating project necessities, or cutting staff salaries.
 Instead, you might talk about adjusting your expectations — finding less expensive rehearsal space, for example.

-Their support will help you fully realize you work, but you can let them know you have a contingency in place should their funding not come through.
-You’ll want to show them that the work is essential and important enough to you that you’ll find a way it happen, even if you have to turn to other funding sources or reduce your spending in certain areas of your budget.
+Their support will help you fully realize your work, but you can let them know you have a contingency in place should their funding not come through.
+You’ll want to show them that the work is essential and important enough to you that you’ll find a way to make it happen, even if you have to turn to other funding sources or reduce your spending in certain areas of your budget.